CodepediaOrg/codepediaorg.github.io/_posts/2017-07-27-how-to-insert-mongo-document-in-java.md

 author: ama
 permalink: /ama/how-to-insert-a-document-in-mongodb-in-java-example
 published: true
-categories: [java, mongodb]
+categories: [nosql]
-tags: [codingmarks, java, mongodb, example, maven]
+tags: [bookmarksdev, java, mongodb, example, maven]
 ---

 This blog post presents a simple example showing how to insert a document in mongodb, in the Java language.